 The RFDS Fred McKay Medical Student Scholarship was established in 1997 in honour of Rev Fred McKay, the successor to Rev John Flynn and the spiritual leader of the Royal Flying Doctor Service (RFDS).
 The scholarship is delivered in partnership with the University of Tasmania and RFDS South Eastern Section and aims to encourage medical students to consider a career in rural and remote areas of Australia; especially Tasmania.
 The scholarship includes a two week placement at the RFDS Broken Hill Base, working as an observer in RFDS aircraft.
 A further two week placement may be offered in a rural setting in Tasmania.

-Applicants must be Tasmanian, and enrolled full-time in the final year of the University of Tasmania’s Bachelor of Medicine, Bachelor of Surgery (M3N) course and be available to participate in a two-week placement in September and October 2019.
+Applicants must be Tasmanian, and enrolled full-time in the final year of the University of Tasmania’s Bachelor of Medicine, Bachelor of Surgery (M3N) course.
+Subject to COVID-19 restrictions and ability to travel, applicants must be available to participate in a two-week placement in September and October 2021.
 Scholarships will be awarded on the basis of quality of application and the following criteria - a credit grade average thus far in the course; evidence of high level skills in professional communication and practice; a demonstrated interest in and understanding of contemporary rural health issues; a demonstrated intention to engage in rural health at some stage in the future, and an ability and willingness to act as an ambassador promoting the RFDS and the University's School of Medicine.
 No previous RFDS experience is required.
-The successful student will be required to provide a report of their placement to the RFDS and participate in mutually agreed public engagements as an ambassador of the RFDS in the year of tenure.
+The successful student will be required to provide a report of their placement to the RFDS and participate in a scholarship presentation in November 2021.

 Recipients must remain enrolled full-time in the final year of the University of Tasmania Bachelor of Medicine, Bachelor of Surgery degree.